Auxio-Team/auxio-server/README.md

 Run the server using command: `node server.js`

+# Folder Structure
+- routes/database/redis: rely on third-party dependency (as name suggest)
+- controller: takes parameters and validates them
+- services: controller validates the parameters using functions defined in services
+- model: standardizes object structure used throughout
+- configs

 # Install PostgreSQL on Mac

 Download Postgres app here: https://postgresapp.com/downloads.html.
 Download "Postgres.app with all currently supported versions (Universal/Intel)" which is under the "Additional Releases" section.